Nova-Client-MCBE/Nova-Client/README.md

 <br>

-Nova Client is a client that adds useful Modules to Minecraft Bedrock Edition
+Nova Client is a texture pack that adds useful Modules to Minecraft Bedrock Edition

+Nova Client is entirely ui based using no molang/player entity

 ## Building